sullivanofthesea/approx_heavy_hitters/README.md

 ## Notes

-- Paths are estimated using a Count-Min Sketch
+- Batching: Processes input in batches with optional memory reset
+- Count-Min Sketch: Estimates frequency of access per path
-- Percentiles are derived from a TreeMap of file sizes
+- Percentiles: Derived from a TreeMap of file sizes
+- Configurable via CLI flags or optional config.json
+- Unit-tested with `go test`

 - ## TODO

+## TODO / Next Steps

-- [ ] Add test coverage for `updateAHHTree`
+- [x] Add test coverage for `updateAHHTree`
-- [ ] Package CLI with user-friendly flags/help text
+- [x] Package CLI with user-friendly flags/help text
+- [x] Add percentile test harness with `go test`
 - [ ] Add CI pipeline using GitHub Actions
+- [ ] Add support for `--topN` or output to JSON
+- [ ] Add Makefile or installer for CLI distribution